Nikolai Yezhov: Accusation of homosexuality

 Yezhov was accused of homosexual acts.
-When Yezhov was arrested in 1939, he stated during his interrogation that he had many lovers, including Filipp Goloshchyokin, then party functionary in Kazakh ASSR, during the latter half of 1925, and that they had shared an apartment in Kyzylorda.
+When Yezhov was arrested in 1939, he was interrogated at Sukhanovo Prison.
+He stated during his interrogation that he had many lovers, including Filipp Goloshchyokin, then party functionary in Kazakh ASSR, during the latter half of 1925, and that they had shared an apartment in Kyzylorda.

 Legacy

-Yezhov was posthumously removed from pictures, such as here where he stood next to Joseph Stalin.

 In Russia, Yezhov remains mostly known as the person who was responsible for atrocities of the Great Purge that he conducted on Stalin's orders.
 Among historians, he also has the nickname "The Vanishing Commissar" because after his execution, his likeness was retouched out of an official press photo; he is among the best-known examples of the Soviet press making someone who had fallen out of favour "disappear".

 Yezhov was very short, standing 151 cm, and that, combined with his perceived sadistic personality, led to his nickname "The Poison Dwarf" or "The Bloody Dwarf".

 Due to his role in the Great Purge, Yezhov has not been officially rehabilitated by the Soviet and Russian authorities.